iterative/dvc.org/content/docs/command-reference/metrics/index.md

       data/eval.json: {'AUC': 0.65115}
 ```

-The `xpath` filter can be saved for a metrics file:
+The `xpath` filter can be saved as the default way to display a metrics file:

 ```dvc
 $ dvc metrics modify data/eval.json --xpath AUC